2021 CHURCH PLANTERS RETREAT

 Lodging and meal costs are waived for current EPC church planters and their spouses.
 Presbyteries are encouraged to scholarship the travel costs for the planters in their presbyteries.

-Lodging and meal cost for network leaders, presbytery leaders, multiplying church senior pastor, and all others interested in attending is $600 per person ($900 for couples).
+Lodging and meal cost for network leaders, Presbytery leaders, Senior Pastor Peer Cohort participants, and all others interested in attending is $600 per person ($900 for couples).

 To sign up to play golf on Wednesday afternoon, contact Tom Ricks at email@example.com.